Understanding the 70m² Granny Flat Exemption in Christchurch and Canterbury

 Is the 70m² Granny Flat Exemption Right for Your Property?

-- Discuss your goals
+- Talk through your goals for the dwelling

 If you would like to talk through your options, get in touch with our team.
 A short conversation now can give you clarity and confidence before you move forward.